Ronald Wilfrid Gurney

-Ronald Wilfred (or Wilfrid) Gurney (1898– 14 April 1953) was a British theoretical physicist and research pupil of William Lawrence Bragg at the Victoria University of Manchester during the 1920s and 1930s, Bristol University during the 1930s and later in the US, where he died in New York City.
+Ronald Wilfrid Gurney (1 July 1898 – 14 April 1953) was a British theoretical, solid-state, and chemical physicist and research pupil of Ernest Rutherford at the Cavendish Laboratory in Cambridge University during the 1920s.
+He moved to Princeton University in 1926-1928 on a International Education Board and Commonwealth Fund fellowship from the Rockefeller Foundation to work with Karl Compton.
+He was granted a Japanese research fellowship to work at the Institute of Physical and Chemical Research for 1929.
+Upon returning to England in 1930, he first worked as a researcher at Cambridge University and then moved to the University of Manchester as a teaching fellow.
+He was appointed as a George Wills Research Associateship at Bristol University in 1933 and worked with Nevill Mott.
+He moved to the US after the start of World War II, where he died in New York City.

 He was born in Cheltenham in 1898.

 Radioactive decay processes

 Whilst at the Palmer Physical Laboratory at Princeton University from 1926 to 1928, he discovered alpha decay via quantum tunnelling, together with Edward Condon and independently of George Gamow.
 In the early 1900s, radioactive materials were known to have characteristic exponential decay rates or half lives.
 At the same time, radiation emissions were known to have certain characteristic energies.
 By 1928, Gamow had solved the theory of the alpha decay of a nucleus via quantum tunnelling and the problem was also solved independently by Gurney and Condon.

+Contributions to solid-state physics

+Gurney contributed to the understanding of the formation of latent image formation on photographic plates and the theory of color centers or F-centers in ionic solids in collaboration with Nevill Mott.

+Mott and Gurney's book Electronic Processes in Ionic Crystals was published ni 1940 during World War II and influenced a generation of solid-state physicists.